Tejas-Venu/UNet-/README.md

 - **Cross-Platform Mobile App** – Built with **Flutter**, ensuring accessibility and ease of use.

-> ⚠️ **Note**: The **Flutter app code is not included in this repository** to keep the design and implementation of the mobile application design confidential/private.
+> ⚠️ **Note**: The **Flutter app code is not included in this repository** to keep the design and implementation of the mobile application confidential.
 This repository contains the **Django backend** and related services only.

 ## 🛠 Tech Stack